People of FiBAN: Female angels boosting diversity in the startup investing scene

 Diversity, in every sense of the word, gives us more capacity to help startup founders on a mission to solve big problems.
-Investing in women-led startups can generate both higher revenue and more gender-equal society.
-In the startup scene, there is a need for more female founders as well as female investors.
+Investing in women-led startups can generate higher revenue and improves gender equality in society.
+In the startup scene, there is need for more female founders as well as female investors.

-Currently, 11% of Finnish Business Angel Network (FiBAN) members are female investors, and the community of angels hopes to see more women joining the network.
-To encourage women and enhance gender equality, we now share brief stories of some female business angels, who represent the FiBAN community together with other enthusiastic angel investors.
+Currently, only 11% of FiBAN members are female investors, and the community of angels hopes to see more women joining the network.
+To encourage women and enhance gender equality, we now share brief stories of some female business angels who represent the FiBAN community together with other enthusiastic angel investors.

 My investment strategy is based on what I can give and learn with the company + understanding on what is sustainable business.
 Learning is the new currency.

 My tip for fellow investors is to be patient and active – don’t be afraid to take a position in the board, the work always gives more than takes.